qpic/qpic/README.md

 `pip install qpic`

-If you do not have permission to install, you can install `qpic` locally using:
-If you wish to install `qpic` as a single user, add `$HOME/.local/bin` to your `$PATH` and install using
+If you do not have permission to install or wish to install `qpic` as a single user, add `$HOME/.local/bin` to your `$PATH` and install using

 `pip install --user qpic`